 Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 Pipeline failures frequently occur when Lighthouse CI score thresholds conflict with actual WCAG 2.2 AA compliance.
 Misconfigured assertions trigger false negatives on valid pages, stalling deployments and wasting engineering cycles.
-This guide provides exact lhci.json assertion mapping, DOM-state validation steps, and false-positive mitigation strategies.
+This guide provides exact lighthouserc.json assertion mapping, DOM-state validation steps, and false-positive mitigation strategies.
 For foundational context on audit selection and tool alignment, review Web Accessibility Testing Fundamentals & Tool Selection before adjusting pipeline gates.
+To decide whether Lighthouse’s score gate or a rule-based scanner should own the merge block, see axe-core vs Lighthouse CI for PR Gating.

 Lighthouse evaluates accessibility through heuristic scoring, not direct WCAG conformance checks.
 This architectural gap causes CI pipelines to fail even when manual audits confirm compliance.